-The radio constantly monitors parameters that must be saved in nonvolatile (i.e., permanent) memory when the radio is turned off.
+The radio constantly monitors parameters that must be saved in non-volatile (i.e., permanent) memory when the radio is turned off.
 However, when you are actively using the radio, it is unnecessary (and undesirable) for the microprocessor to save the current state information to its memory constantly.
 Anytime something that must be saved is changed, a 10 second timer is started.
 If nothing else changes within that time, all changed state information is written to memory.
 The timer is re-started if anything does change within that 10 seconds.
-If the timer "times out", a small dot appears for one second in the display above the "z" in "kHz" to indicate that state information has been saved.
+If the timer "times out", and any of the memory locations has changed data in it, a small dot appears for one second in the display above the "z" in "kHz" to indicate that state information has been saved.

-As a result, if you turn off the radio before waiting 10 seconds for the current settings to be stored, it may not return to the exact frequency you last used.
+As a result, if you turn off the radio before waiting 10 seconds for the current settings to be stored, it may not return to the exact frequency or mode you last used.
 Be sure to wait until you see the dot in the display before turning off the rig unless it has been idle for longer than that.